gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 As we said before, you model is only as good as your training.
 Add and train 5 or 6 more examples of reservation **utterances** providing different cuisine types and locations.
 Make sure to vary the **utterances** based on the different ways people might make this request.
 Here are a few more examples to get you started:

+> Make me a reservation in Pittsburgh

+> I'd like to reserve a table in Cleveland

 > I'd like to make a reservation in Miami FL for two of us